|

 also thrived

-on the attention she was getting.
+on the attention she received.
 What was her

 motivation?
 Victoria was tired of being a stay-at-home Mom all